Frequently asked questions

 Yes, you are welcome to take photographs and to share these on social media with the hashtag #ChristmasAtDelamereForest.
 You can also follow the developments across our Delamere Forest pages on Facebook and Instagram.

-What rides will be available?
+How much are Ride Tokens and what rides will be available?

 What provision do you have for guests with access needs?